qingqingqingli/ft_server/README.md

 $ docker run -it -p 80:80 -p 443:443 ft_server
 ```

-> Wordpress can be accessed with
+> Wordpress can be accessed at

 ```shell
 https://localhost
 ```

-> Phpmyadmin can be accessed with
+> Phpmyadmin can be accessed at

 ```shell
 https://localhost/phpmyadmin